Evilazaro/contoso-arch-center/_docs/business-units/insurance/insurance-overview.md

 permalink: /insurance-overview/
 ---

-# OpenHack
+# Trip Insights

-Hello and welcome to OpenHack, a challenge oriented hack event from Microsoft.
+Hello and welcome to Trip Insights, a challenge oriented hack event from Microsoft.
 You will be presented with a series of challenges, each one more difficult than the one before.

 You should already be assigned to and seated with a team, with whom you will attempt to solve as many challenges as you can within today's hack time.